fuseml/docs/docs/tutorials/kfserving-triton-gpu.md

 #### Create the Kubernetes cluster

-Run the following command to create a cluster with 2 nodes one of them labeled with `accelerator=gpu`, we also disable traefik and expose the http port to allow accessing the dashboards from FuseML
+Run the following command to create a cluster with 2 nodes where one of them is labeled with `accelerator=gpu`,we also disable traefik and expose the http port to allow accessing the dashboards from FuseML extensions:
-extensions:

 ```bash
 k3d cluster create fuseml --image=k3s:v1.21.5-k3s1-cuda --gpus=1 --agents 2 --k3s-node-label 'accelerator=gpu@agent:0'  --k3s-arg '--disable=traefik@server:0' -p '80:80@loadbalancer'